xiazihang/openshift-workshop/hands-on.md

 - Tag all the resources to export

   ```
-  oc label dc/mongodb promotion=nodejs-ex
   oc label dc/nodejs-ex promotion=nodejs-ex
   oc label svc/nodejs-ex promotion=nodejs-ex
-  oc label svc/mongodb promotion=nodejs-ex
   oc label routes/nodejs-ex promotion=nodejs-ex
-  oc label pvc/mongodb promotion=nodejs-ex
   oc label is/nodejs-ex promotion=nodejs-ex
-  oc label secret/nodejs-ex promotion=nodejs-ex
   ```

 - Export those resources

-  `oc export dc,svc,routes,pvc,is,secret -l promotion=nodejs-ex -o yaml > exported-for-promotion.yaml`
+  `oc export dc,svc,routes,is -l promotion=nodejs-ex -o json > exported-for-promotion.json`

 - Open the exported file and do the below to make it portable to `sys` environment:

-  + Remove image hash tag
+  + Remove image version hash
-  + Replace all string `test1` to `test1-sys` and we're creating a project named `test1-sys`
+  + Replace all string `nodejs-build-dev` to `nodejs-sys`
-  + Remove `annotations` `volumeName` `status` `creationTimestamp` from `PersistentVolumeClaim`

-- Create a new project by `oc new-project test1-sys`

-- Create resources by `oc create -f exported-for-promotion.yaml`
+- Create resources by `oc create -f exported-for-promotion.json` under `nodejs-sys` project

-- Tag an image from test1
+- Tag an image from `nodejs-build-dev`

-  `oc tag test1/nodejs-ex:latest nodejs-ex:latest`
+  `oc tag nodejs-build-dev/nodejs-ex:latest nodejs-ex:latest`

-- After that you can trigger a deployment, and after it succeeded, you will be able to open the application in `sys` environment
+- After that you can trigger a deployment from jenkins to see what happend, and after it succeeded, you will be able to open the application in `sys` environment

-- Try create a template for these resources and then you can create any new environment with one command

 Logging, Monitoring, Debugging